wikindx/wikindx/README.txt

 Revision 1 of active repository is the same as revision 3959 of the archived repository.

-The sources of wikindx were not versioned before version 4.0.0.
+The sources of WIKINDX were not versioned before version 4.0.0.

 The source code for major version 3.8.1 was also imported because it can help track migration errors from v3 to v4 whithout unpacking an archive, but importing